 University Targu Mures Medical Campus Hamburg, University of Medicine, Pharmacy, Sciences and Technology of Targu Mures, UMCH teaching hospitals all over Germany

-The UMFST of Targu Mures and all its study programs are accredited by the Romanian Agency for Quality Assurance in Higher Education (ARACIS).
+The UMFST of Targu Mures is accredited by the Romanian Agency for Quality Assurance in Higher Education (ARACIS).

-Wide choice of courses from the 1st academic year, e.g. neurosurgery, pain therapy, allergology, geriatrics, and many others.
+A wide choice of courses from the first academic year onwards like neurosurgery, pain therapy, allergology, geriatrics, and many others.

 The prerequisite for studying at UMCH is a general university entrance qualification.
-It is also possible to apply with a non-German school leaving certificate – provided that the respective school leaving certificate corresponds to the German Abitur (e.g. A-Levels or International Baccalaureate).
+It is also possible to apply with a non-German school degree – provided that the respective school diploma corresponds to the German Abitur (e.g., A-Levels or International Baccalaureate).
 Applicants with a different higher education entrance qualification should contact the UMCH Admission Team for further information.

-There are no restrictions on admission to the Human Medicine study program at UMCH based on school grades.
+If you are an EU citizen and you hold a higher education entrance qualification, no specific average grade is required to apply for the program.
 Admission takes place via an internal university selection procedure.
 Applicants with higher education entrance qualifications who have been granted university entrance qualifications in a NON-EU country should contact the UMCH team for information on any admission restrictions.

 - English (no English certificate required)